laytenter/Insider-London/_posts/2012-08-16-the-hidden-speakeasies-east-end.md

 ---
+title: The Hidden Speakeasies of the East End
+date: '2012-08-16 09:01:39'
+categories:
+- blog
+- London Pubs and nights out
 id: 1332
-title: The Hidden Speakeasies of the East End
-date: 2012-08-16T09:01:39+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=1332
-permalink: /the-hidden-speakeasies-east-end/
+permalink: "/the-hidden-speakeasies-east-end/"
-categories:
-  - blog
-  - London Pubs and nights out
 tags:
 - East End
 - Shoreditch
 - Speakeasies
 - unusual bars
+slug: the-hidden-speakeasies-east-end

 ---
 It seems to me that usually the best-kept secrets tend also to be the best things, and places, in life.
 And this is certainly the case in terms of luxury cocktail bars in London&#8230;